AdamNaghs/cvector/README.md

  As well as the ASSERT_ON_ERROR and RETURN_ON_ERROR macros which will give some detailed error information.
 An error do these macros is a Vec_Error
  Also, whenever a function encounters an error it will run RETURN_ON_ERROR most of the time and give a detailed error to stderr and the program can continue to run.

  You can either manually handle these errors or unpack Return_types and ASSERT_ON_ERROR.
- By unpacking which will assert on error
+ By unpacking which will assert on error.

  Functions that return a size return SIZE_MAX on error.

   # Vec_Error Codes